Coupe de France: Sponsorship

 The Coupe de France does not have a primary sponsor of the competition, but allows sponsors of the French Football Federation to showcase themselves on club's kits at the expense of the club's sponsors.
-Among them include SFR, Caisse d'Epargne, Crédit Agricole, Sita-Suez, and Carrefour.
+Among them include SFR, Caisse d'Épargne, Crédit Agricole, Sita-Suez, Carrefour, LG, Hyundai, and Coca-Cola.

 Records

-Paris Saint-Germain have a record of fourteen Coupe de France titles, following the result of the 2020–21 cup.
-PSG and Marseille have appeared in the most finals, having played in nineteen each.
+As of 2025, Paris Saint-Germain is the most successful team in the history of the competition, with sixteen Coupe de France titles.
+PSG also has appeared in the most finals, having played in 21 finals, losing 5.
 The Parisian club won a cup 'double' (i.e. the Coupe de France and the Coupe de la Ligue in the same season) in 1995, 1998, 2015, 2016, 2017, 2018, and 2020.
+The team also won a league-cup double in 2024.
+PSG also won domestic trebles in 2015, 2016, 2018 and 2020.
+The team won a continental treble in 2025.

-Marseille are one of four clubs who have suffered two consecutive finals defeats, as the Bouches-du-Rhône-based club lost to Paris Saint-Germain in 2006 and then to Sochaux the following season.
+Olympique Marseille are one of four clubs who have suffered two consecutive finals defeats, as the Bouches-du-Rhône-based club lost to Paris Saint-Germain in 2006 and then to Sochaux the following season.

 Due to the early dominance of Parisian clubs during the early run of the competition and along with PSG's consistency, the Île-de-France region has the most Coupe de France champions, having produced 25.
 The region is followed by Provence-Alpes-Côte d'Azur, with Marseille being the region's most successful club.

 Managers Guy Roux and André Cheuva share the honour of having managed four Coupe de France winning clubs.
 The most successful players are Marquinhos and Marco Verratti, who both won six titles. Éric Pécout of Nantes and Jean-Pierre Papin are joint top scorers of the competition final, having each converted a hat-trick in their only appearances in the ultimate match.
 In 1947, Roger Vandooren scored the fastest goal in the final's history converting after 29 seconds for his club Lille in their 2–0 win over Strasbourg.